-Pinewood Museum building1928 Pinewood Museum Pagoda-like building, summer cottage built Riding Mountain Pinewood Museum building
+1928 Pinewood Museum, was a summer cottage built in Riding Mountain National Park Pinewood Museum building

-This is an original example of a 1920-30s Manitoba cottage style building.
-It is a two-storey Pagoda-like design, representative of those constructed by local Scandinavian artisans of that time.
-The Pinewood Museum building, located in Wasagaming, within the Riding Mountain National Park, was built by Eric Hall in 1928 as a family summer cottage.
-As one of the summer cottages, the building remains on its original site near the south shore of Clear Lake.
-Through the years, the cottage has been a family cottage, a guest cottage, a dormitory and, since 1990, the home for the Museum.
+Casa Loma was built by Eric Hall, a stone mason from Erickson, Manitoba.
+Hall was involved in the construction of several of the original park buildings.
+This cottage remains on its original site near the main beach or south shore of Clear Lake.
+Through the years, the building has been a family cottage, a guest cottage, a dormitory and, since 1990, the home of the Pinewood Museum.